 Harlan County rolled to three victories Friday in the KABC Shootout at Lexington Catholic High School.

-The most impressive win of the day was a 59-55 win over South Oldham, a team that made it all the way to state semifinals last season.
+The most impressive win of the day was a 59-55 victory over South Oldham, a team that made it all the way to state semifinals last season.
 Junior guard Trent Cole poured in 22 points to lead the Bears.
 Reggie Cottrell chipped in with 12.
+Kaden Jones scored eight.
 Brennan Blevins tossed in seven, followed by Landon Brock with six and Brady Smith with four.

 Harlan County opened with a 48-39 win over Ohio County, rallying from a three-point halftime deficit.
 Cole led the Bears with 22 points, followed by Brock with nine, Smith with eight, Cottrell with six and Hayden Grace with three.